 Educational BackgroundDoctorate of Education, Special Education, Specialization in Education of Deaf/Hard of Hearing, Collateral Area in Reading, University of Pittsburgh, 2006Master of Education, Special Education, Program for the Education of the Deaf/Hard of Hearing, University of Pittsburgh, 1992Bachelor of Arts, Business Administration, University of Albuquerque, 1984Associate in Arts, Business Administration, Robert Morris University, 1982

 Area of Expertise/ResearchVicki J. Donne, DEd, has more than 15 years experience as a deaf educator in the public schools.
-Her current research interests focus on reading instruction, interventions, and use of technology for students who are deaf/hard of hearing, interventions and technology use among students with disabilities, and special education teacher preparation.
+Her current research interests focus on reading instruction for students who are deaf/hard of hearing, interventions and technology use among students with disabilities, and special education teacher preparation.